Information Concerning Audit Procedures and Appeal Process

 If you still cannot agree with the audit results, within 60 days of the date of the notice you may appeal that assessment and request a hearing before the Review Board.
 Unless the Department of Revenue determines that a delay will jeopardize its ability to collect the assessment, no action will be taken to collect the assessment until it is mailed or delivered to you and the 60-day period for appealing the assessment has expired.

-Once the Notice of Assessment is mailed or delivered to you, you have 60 days from the date of that notice to request a hearing before the Review Board.
-Appeal Petition Form This request must be made in writing and sent to the Chairman of the Review Board at P. O. Box 22828, Jackson, MS 39225.
-Enclose with your request a copy of the assessment or letter denying a refund, and a completed Power of Attorney form, if represented.
+Once the Notice of Assessment is mailed or delivered to you, you have 60 days from the mailing date or date of hand delivery of that notice to request a hearing before the Review Board.
+Your appeal will not be considered if you do not file the request timely.
+Your appeal will only be considered timely if you: 1) complete the Review Board Appeal Petition request on Taxpayer Access Point (TAP), found at www.dor.ms.gov by midnight of the 60th day, 2) submit a written appeal by other electronic means by midnight of the 60th day, 3) mail a written appeal with a postmark on or before the 60th day.
+Enclose with your request a copy of the assessment or letter denying a refund, and a completed power of attorney, if represented.

 Once the written request for hearing is received, the Review Board will mail you a notice of the date and time of the hearing.
 You have 10 days from the date of the hearing notice to advise the Board if the date is inconvenient for you and a new date will be assigned for your case.
 If you contact the Review Board after 10 days, it is at the discretion of the Chairman of the Review Board to reschedule your hearing date.